manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-06-20-taking-memsql-for-a-spin.markdown

 ```

 {% pullquote %}
 The performance boost is quite huge!
-The average result is {" 6.635ms for 6850 queries "} if we skipping the first result.
+The average result is {" 6.635ms for 6850 queries "} if we are skipping the first result.
 This means it's like 7.677ms faster!
 {% endpullquote %}

 ### Cold boot of MemSQL